Linguistics Course Catalog

 5 units

 A research seminar for undergraduate and graduate students to develop the skills of the profession.
 Critical reading, reviewing, teaching, presentation, and writing.
 Students submit petition to sponsoring agency.
-Enrollment restricted to graduate standing or consent of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.
 Enrollment limited to 10.